ANIRUDH-R2911/GSANet-UVOS/README.md

 ## Dataset

-We use the [DUTS](https://saliencydetection.net/duts/) train dataset for model pretraining and [DAVIS 2016](https://davischallenge.org/davis2016/code.html) train dataset for finetuning.
+We use the [DUTS](https://saliencydetection.net/duts/) train dataset for model pretraining and [DAVIS 2016](https://davischallenge.org/davis2016/code.html) train dataset for finetuning and test dataset for evaluation.
 The optical flow maps for DAVIS 2016 were generated using [RAFT](https://github.com/princeton-vl/RAFT).
 The Final dataset structure is:

 ```bash
 dataset/